skylessdev/skyla/README.md

 # Skyla

-Symbolic AI agent with recursive proof verification.# 🌌 Skyla: A Symbolic AI Agent with Recursive Proof Verification
+Symbolic AI agent with recursive proof verification.

 **Skyla** is a symbolic AI agent that evolves through verifiable, cryptographic state transitions.
 Each symbolic transformation is proven using zero-knowledge circuits and recursively linked, forming a provable identity stream.